Fabian-lewis/PLP-Bookstore-Database/README.md

 To test roles, either log in with each user:

-![Screenshot users can select some data](assets/screenshot1.png) -charlie_cust is a customer.
+![Screenshot users can select some data](assets/screenshot1.png)
+- charlie_cust is a customer.
--Customers can't delete a table or anything else in the database.
+- Customers can't delete a table or anything else in the database.

 ![Screenshot showing some admin roles](assets/screenshot2.png)
 - The user is set to alice_admin who is an admin.
 This user can insert data into any table.